Catching Public Transport in Canberra

 With apps and live GPS tracking, it’s never been easier to plan and track your public transport service.

-The Transport Canberra journey planner and Google Maps both make it easy for you to plan your trip.
+The Transport Canberra journey planner, Google Maps and Apple Maps make it easy for you to plan your trip.
 Just enter when and where you want to go, and they’ll plot out a journey for you.
 Sometimes advanced transport users think they know better, but it’s pretty reliable!

 Transport Canberra makes all its timetable and journey data available to app developers.
 This means there’s a good range of Android and Apple apps out there, many of which can tell you exactly where your bus is at any given time.
 AnyTrip (Android) and NextThere (Apple) are some of our faves, but everyone has their own preferences.